Elena-Weber/StatesTraveler-BE/README.md

-This is Front End for the project States Traveler.
+This is Back End for the project States Traveler.
-The Back End is here: https://github.com/Elena-Weber/StatesTraveler-BE
+The Front End is here: https://github.com/Elena-Weber/StatesTraveler-FE

 Installation